OpenDataLiteracy/WSL-AMF/PlanofWork.md

 ### End of project
 *- A Final deliverable that will be completed at the end of the project (Many interim deliverables will likely add up to a final deliverable)*

-- Report presenting information to help future decision making around the WA state data portal.
+- Report presenting information to help future decision making around the WA state data portal
 - Public presentation on 16 August 2019